grandparkla/nyela/index.markdown

 ### Go Metro

 All metro rail lines including Orange and Silver Lines run **24 hours** on New Year’s Eve with **free fares from 9pm–2am**.
-While the the Metro Red/Purple Line *Civic Center/Grand Park Station* exits directly into Grand Park, the Gold Line to the *Little Tokyo/Arts District Station* and the Red Line Union Station are also within walkable distance (and might be less crowded!).
+While the Metro Red/Purple Line *Civic Center/Grand Park Station* exits directly into Grand Park, the Gold Line to the *Little Tokyo/Arts District Station* and the Red Line Union Station are also within walkable distance (and might be less crowded!).
 Plan your trip at [metro.net](https://www.metro.net/)

 ### Taking Rideshare Like Lyft Or Uber?